Origins

 • 1929 – The beginnings of WALA Heilmittel GmbH.

 Rudolf Hauschka establishes a process for producing plant extracts based on water, enabling them to remain stable without using any alcohol or preservatives.
-This achievement gains the young chemist the respect of the scientific world – and gives rise to the foundation of WALA.
+This achievement gains the young chemist the respect of the scientific world – and gives rise to the Foundation of WALA.

 • 1935 – The market launch of WALA Medicines.